AdobeDocs/experience-manager-65.en/help/sites-administering/workflows-administering.md

    * Payload path: Select a specific path
    * Workflow model: Select a workflow model
    * Assignee: Select a workflow Assignee
-   * Type: Task, Workflow item or Workflow Failure
+   * Type: Task, Workflow item, or Workflow Failure
-   * Task Status: Active, Complete or Terminated
+   * Task Status: Active, Complete, or Terminated
    * Where I Am: Owner AND Assignee, Owner only, Assignee only
    * Start Date: Start date before or after a specified date
    * End Date: End date before or after a specified date